nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - Task count in module would change accordingly after editing a task to be associated with another module

-- Users can add priorities into their tasks which will be ordered by decreasing priority in the task list
+- You can add priorities into their tasks which will be ordered by decreasing priority in the task list
 - 4 Levels of priority: `NONE`, `LOW`, `MEDIUM`, `HIGH`
 - can be set by adding: `-p none`, `-p low`, `-p medium`, `-p high` tags